Skip to content

 The Capstone Experience

 You will engage in a consulting project to design and execute a development plan (DP) for a client.
 You are encouraged to select a client near where you live and align the project with local community interests.
-Although more challenging, the client stakeholders may be located in any country.
-The outcome of the capstone experience includes an optional presentation at the International Conference on Sustainable Development.
+Client stakeholders may be located in any country.

 On-Campus Requirements